Jasper Goes Hunting

-Jasper Goes Hunting is an animated short film in the Puppetoons series, directed and produced by George Pal and first released on July 28, 1944.
+Jasper Goes Hunting is a 1943 Puppetoons short directed and produced by George Pal and was released on November 19, 1943.
 The short was distributed by Paramount Pictures.
 The short features Jasper, his friend/nemesis Professor Scarecrow, and the Blackbird.

 Plot

-Jasper's mother is seen counting her chickens in the chicken coop and realizes that another of her chickens have gone missing, and concludes that she's facing a chicken thief.
+The short begins with Jasper's mother counting her chickens in the chicken coop and realizes that another one has gone missing, and concludes that she's facing a chicken thief.
 Nearby, said thief, the Scarecrow, is seen finishing his meal.

-Jasper is put in charge of guarding the coop as his mother leaves the residence.
-Jasper fancies himself a soldier, and starts marching within his residence.
-When the Scarecrow appears at his window, Jasper immediately points the weapon at him.
+Jasper is put in charge of guarding the coop as his mother leaves the premises.
+Armed with a rifle, Jasper fancies himself as a soldier, and starts marching around the house.
+When the Scarecrow appears at his window, Jasper immediately points his gun at him.
 The Scarecrow is at first terrified, he explains to Jasper that he should not be pointing the weapon at live targets, since it is likely to go off.
-Convincing the boy to hand him the gun, the Scarecrow claims that the "mean-looking" weapon reminds him of his past as a big game hunter.
+Convincing the boy to hand him the rifle, the Scarecrow claims that the "mean-looking" weapon reminds him of his past as a big game hunter.

 As the Scarecrow begins narrating his supposed past at the Belgian Congo, the scenery changes into a jungle.
 The trio are off to a hunting expedition.
 As the Scarecrow explains that they ate after big game, he fails to notice an African elephant standing behind him.
 When he does notice, the "brave" hunter flees in terror.

 In a 23-second scene, the Scarecrow points his gun at a rabbit hole and orders its resident to come out.
-Bugs Bunny emerges, notices his surrounding and realizes that he is in "the wrong picture", and returns to his hole.
+Bugs Bunny emerges and says his catchphrase as the Scarecrow recognizes him.
+Bugs then notices his surrounding and quotes "Hey, I'm in the wrong picture" before waving goodbye returning to his hole.

 A confrontation with an enraged elephant sends the trio flying back towards the hovel.
-The Scarecrow lands in the chicken coop and is soon confronted by Jasper's mother, who is also armed and figures that he is the chicken thief.
-The final scenes has the Scarecrow and Blackbird in prison, with the latter considering writing a letter to the congressman.
+The Scarecrow crashes into the chicken coop and is soon confronted by Jasper's mother, who is also armed and figures that he is the chicken thief.

+The final scenes has the Scarecrow and Blackbird in jail with the latter considering writing a letter to the congressman.